Yes, you read that correctly, we found our house on Craigslist….

 Spoiler Alert: Mr. Adventure Rich took the job and we moved to Michigan!

-At the time, we were living in a cozy little “gatehouse” on the property of Mr. AR’s former employer (a small college -campus) in southern California.
+At the time, we were living in a cozy house on the property of Mr. AR’s former employer in southern California.
 Since we were not renting or owning our house, “all” we had to do was pack up and go!
 Cue a month of frantic decluttering, wading through boxes and goodbyes to our friends in the area.

 Arrival in Michigan